Stacey sitting in a library.

 The Longer Story…

 Stacey Lindsay is a journalist and writer who has spent her career interviewing global thought leaders about making sense of the lives we lead and the lives we seek.
-She is the consulting senior editor and editorial director of various digital publications—one being Maria Shriver’s Sunday Paper.
+She is the consulting senior editor and editorial director of various digital publications, including Maria Shriver’s Sunday Paper.
 Known for her endless curiosity and warmth, she has formally interviewed hundreds of public figures, civilians, artists, iconoclasts, veterans, founders, seekers, and visionaries on spirituality, health, wellness equity, pro-aging, civics, societal identity, art, workplace culture, historiography, and more.
 Some of the giants she has spoken with and profiled include Melody Beattie, Norma Kamali, Julie and John Gottman, Phil Stutz, Katherine May, Dr. Temple Grandin, Kara Lawson, Erin Brockovich, Nyjah Huston, Sharon Salzberg, Savannah Guthrie, Dr. Nedra Tawwab, Elin Hilderbrand, Dr. Krishnendu Ray, Jeffrey Marsh, Margareta Magnusson, Reese Witherspoon, Julia Turshen, Pico Iyer, Jay Shetty, Anna Quindlen, Melissa Gilbert, Sean Malto, Debbie Gibson, the late Sietze Vanderheide, Jay Nixon, Terry Real, Mitch Albom, and Liam Neeson.

 Prior to the news, she worked with the late and legendary James Caan as his associate producer and right hand.
 For years they traveled the globe for his film and producing projects.
 To this day, Jimmy is her greatest mentor.
 She began her career in New York City working for Magnolia Pictures.

-She has a B.A. in media studies from Emerson College and an M.A. in journalism from the University of Colorado at Boulder.
-One of her favorite pre-career moments was interning at WBZ-4 Boston, where she got to work alongside Sharyn Alfonsi.
-Originally from the South Shore of Massachusetts, she spends her days fascinated by the seemingly smallest things.
+Stacey has a B.A. in media studies from Emerson College and an M.A. in journalism from the University of Colorado at Boulder.
+One of her favorite pre-career moments was interning at WBZ-4 Boston, where she got to work alongside renowned journalist Sharyn Alfonsi.
+She is an advocate for veteran support and held a longtime board member position for Compass Quest Veterans Group.